MEET THE VETERINARIANS OF ARK VETERINARY HOSPITAL

 Dr. Bill’s hobbies include family time, running (though his wife doesn’t actually call it a hobby, instead using the term “addiction”), and skiing.
 Dr. Bill has participated in many road marathons, but prefers to run ultra-distance trail races.
 He has completed several 50 milers and three 100 mile trail races with more on the way!

-Dr. Bill is a member of many professional organizations, including the Vermont Veterinary Medical Association, The American Veterinary Medical Association, The American Animal Hospital Association, The American Veterinary Dental Society, and The American Association for Human-Animal Bond Veterinarians.
+Dr. Bill is a member of many professional organizations, including the Vermont Veterinary Medical Association, The American Veterinary Medical Association, The American Animal Hospital Association, The American Veterinary Dental Society, The International Veterinary Academy of Pain Management, and The American Association for Human-Animal Bond Veterinarians.

 Gary Solow, DVM